 Carter Pann (2016 Pulitzer Prize Finalist in Music) has written for and worked with musicians around the world, garnering performances by ensembles such as the London Symphony and City of Birmingham Symphony, the Tchaikovsky Symphony in Moscow, many radio symphonies around Europe, the Seattle Symphony, National Repertory Orchestra, the youth orchestras of New York and Chicago, and countless wind ensembles.

-A finalist in the New World Symphony, Brice Smith has a deep passion for teaching and community engagement through classical music.
-He studies with Christina Jennings as a Doctor of Musical Arts candidate at the University of Colorado Boulder.
+Brice Smith has a deep passion for teaching and community engagement through classical music.
+He studies with Christina Jennings as a Doctor of Musical Arts and Pedagogy candidate at the University of Colorado Boulder.
 He completed a Master of Music in Flute Performance and a Master of Music in Chamber Music with Amy Porter at the University of Michigan, as well as a Performer Diploma under the direction of Thomas Robertello at Indiana University.
 Brice received a Bachelor of Music in Flute Performance, Violin Performance and German language at the University of Arkansas.
-He has performed in many professional bands and orchestras, including the National Repertory Orchestra.
+He has performed in many professional bands and orchestras, including the New World Symphony and National Repertory Orchestra.
 As a soloist, Brice has performed at the John F. Kennedy Center, with the Arkansas Philharmonic and with the University of Michigan's Camerata Symphony Orchestra.
 He has also performed at the National Flute Association's Convention as a member of the Colorado Flute Orchestra.
 As a collegiate music instructor, Brice has taught masterclasses and lessons at Adams State University, Siena Heights University and for the Crescendo Detroit Program for young students.
 Administratively, he has served as the Artistic and Development Assistant at the Crested Butte Music Festival.
 Brice currently plays in the Graduate Woodwind Quintet, under the guidance of Yoshiyuka Ishikawa and the Boulder Altitude Directive new music ensemble, directed by Carter Pann.

 Conor Abbott Brown is a composer and clarinetist from Altona, Colorado.
 His music is informed by the sweeping prairies, big sky, and jagged peaks of the American West.
 His compositions often feature complex, driving rhythms, sustained tension, and ornamentation inspired by folk music from around the world.
 Brown has had works commissioned by the Detroit Symphony Orchestra, the Albany Symphony Orchestra, groundbreaking amplified chamber orchestra Dogs of Desire, clarinet virtuoso David Krakauer, the American Symphony Orchestra, Contemporaneous, Ars Nova Singers, the Colorado Children’s Chorale, and many others.
 His work Early Winter Spires was recently released on the record Scenes From Home by clarinetist Kellan Toohey.
 Brown's composition Ladun hiihan laulajille was presented at the Embassy of Finland in Washington D.C. in commemoration of the centenary of Finnish indepence and will receive repeat performances in Helsinki, Finland, and in New York City at Carnegie Hall in the Fall of 2018.
 As a performer, Brown has appeared as the guest principal clarinetist of the American Symphony Orchestra, and currently holds the position of clarinetist with the Boulder Altitude Directive, a chamber ensemble dedicated to performing the works of living composers.
 Brown holds an MM in music composition from the University of Colorado at Boulder as well as a BA in dance and a BM in music composition from Bard College and the Bard College Conservatory of Music.